stklcode/chartist-plugin-tooltip/README.md

 });
 ```

-If you change the css properties of the tooltip, you shouldn't change the `display` property,
+If you change the CSS properties of the tooltip, you shouldn't change the `display` property,
-otherwise the position of the tooltip will be wrong!
+otherwise the tooltip may be incorrectly positioned.

-## Custom point element.
+## Custom Point Element

+This guide is a bit outdated and may not work with new versions of the plugin.

-In ChartistJS you can replace default element with smth different.
+In Chartist, you can replace the default point element with a custom element.
 There is a pretty [demo](https://gionkunz.github.io/chartist-js/examples.html#example-line-modify-drawing)
-(*USING EVENTS TO REPLACE GRAPHICS*).
+which uses events to replace the default point graphics.
-And if you want the tooltip to work fine with a new element, you need to include **two more properties**:
+If you want the tooltip to work fine with a new element, you need to include two more properties to your custom element:

 ```javascript
 'ct:value': data.value.y,
 'ct:meta': data.meta,
 ```

-AND you have to add the following **css rule** to the new element by using the `style` option
+And you have to add the following CSS rule to the new element by using the `style` option
 or by adding this rule to your css class:

 ```css